P-TEFb/tsrFinderM1/tsrFinderv2_dir/README_TSR.txt

 Both tsrFinderv2 and tsrFinderv2I are intended to be run via a Python v2.7+ interpreter installed on your desired operating system of choice such as Windows, Mac or Linux.
 Additionally, tsrFinderv2I requires the joblib python module installed prior to the tsrFinderv2 run.
 If the module is missing tsrFinderv2I will guide you on installing the module.
-Finally, tsrFinderv2I expects the following syntax on a linux command-line interface:

 tsrFinderv2I syntax: